davestearns/tutorials/src/authentication.md

 - If you only support native mobile apps, use cookies with Secure, HttpOnly, and SameSite=Strict.
 - If you only support web apps served from the same origin as your API, use cookies with Secure, HttpOnly, and SameSite=Strict.
 - If you only support web apps served from a specific set of origins that are different from your API origin, use cookies with Secure and HttpOnly.
-Also return CORS headers that allow requests only those specific origins.
+Also check the `Origin` request header to ensure it matches one of your allowed origins.
 - If you want to support web apps from _any_ origin, the Authorization header might be safer, but apps will need to ensure they properly filter user-supplied content when rendering it into HTML.